danielkohatfireblocks/xrp-token-tools/README.md

 1. Set "Require tag" and "Domain" configurations on your XRP wallet

-2. Set TrustLine in XRP (SOLO Air Drop)
+2. Set TrustLine in XRP

 3. Move IOU tokens out of your Fireblocks vault